univention/univention-corporate-server/doc/app-center/lifecycle.rst

    $ docker exec "$CONTAINER" ...

-To view the Docker logfiles for the app, please use the following
+To view the Docker log files for the app, please use the following
 command:

 .. code-block::